You now have three choices for a range. There is freestanding or a range with the clock, timer, and controls on the backguard.

 What is a Front Control Range?

-It may look like a slide-in, but the hybrid has the seam between the cabinets like a freestanding range.
-Food, liquids and crumbs can drip down the sides.
+It may look like a slide-in, but the front control has the seam between the cabinets like a freestanding range.
+Food, liquids, and crumbs can drip down the sides.

 This hybrid has finished sides like a freestanding range.
 If you like the idea of the sides of the range overlapping the countertop, this range has an optional trim kit you can purchase to give the range this desired look.